Officials Concerned February Vacation Week Could Lead to More COVID Cases

 Some snow birds are also escaping the cold temperatures and flying south to Florida for the winter.

-For the most part, most people are planning for next year’s vacation said Bruce Berger of Cleveland Circle Travel.
+For the most part, the majority of people are planning for next year’s vacation said Bruce Berger of Cleveland Circle Travel.

 “That’s actually a lot of what we’re seeing," he said.
 "Booking a lot next Christmas, next school vacation week in February 2022.”